Raising driver standards with e-Learning

-We understand that not all organisations have the ability to commit to monthly or long-term training for their drivers.
+We understand that not all organisations wish to commit to monthly or long-term training for their drivers.
 To address this, there is e-Learn Essentials – a condensed version of the full programme, allowing participants to complete the course in around 60 minutes. e-Learn Essentials focuses on the most important factors any driver should consider.

 Option 3: e-learn Small Fleet

-Small Fleet provides you with an easy and cost effective online training programme for your small fleet.
-The programme is designed to be easy to implement and managed, and delivers content that not only addresses your duty-of-care to employees, but also contributes towards reducing accidental damage costs, and to a safer working environment.
+Small Fleet provides you with an easy and cost-effective online training programme for your small fleet.
+The programme is designed to be easy to implement and manage, delivering content that not only addresses your duty-of-care to employees, but also contributes towards reducing accidental damage costs, and to a safer working environment.